planarnetwork/dtd2mysql/apps/gtfsmerge/README.md

 - Identical calendars are merged into a single entry.
 - Any calendars or calendar dates in the past are removed along with their corresponding trips
 - Any calendar dates without a calendar are converted to a calendar
+- Any unused stops are removed
+- Routes can be removed based on their type (Bus, Rail, etc)
 - This tool does not currently process any of the fares files.
 Please raise an issue if you would like this feature.

 ## Installation